-6.3 Hebrew File Names
+6.4 Hebrew File Names

 Hebrew file names happen!
 They are available with no special treatment.
 MINIX allows any character to be in a file name.
 Sometimes that can be a problem as if one of the characters in a file name has special meaning to the shell, it becomes very hard to get rid of the file!
 In the present case, this flexibility is useful.
-So, the command sequence, in time order gives rise to the time-ordered, left-to-right session output shown in Figure 8.
+So, the command sequence, in visual order in a left-to-right session which corresponds to the following lines in time order